Unity-Technologies/Graphics/README.md

 ```
 > git checkout Unity-2018.1.0b2 (or the latest tag)
-> git submodule update --init --recursive --remote (This command fetches the Postprocessing module, which is needed to use SRP)
+> git submodule update --init (This command fetches the Postprocessing module, which is needed to use SRP)

 ```
 ### To download the repo using console commands: